Email and Digital Marketing

 • Did Not Open - These are the contacts who were sent your email but did not open it.

-• Unsubscribed - This is the total number of contacts that unsubscribed from your mailing list through the link in the email footer after receiving your email.
+• Unsubscribed - This is the total number of contacts who unsubscribed from your mailing list through the link in the email footer after receiving your email.
 Clicking on the hyperlinked number shows you the specific contacts.

 Mobile Open Percentage = (Number of mobile opens / Opens) ] x 100